 As a voice and advocate for the kinesiotherapy profession, the American Kinesiotherapy Association seeks to improve the standards of care through education opportunities and legislative endorsements.
 This association is an affiliate organization of the AKA.

-The American Society of Biomechanics (ASB)
+American Society of Biomechanics (ASB)

-The American College of Sports Medicine
+The American College of Sports Medicine (ACSM)

-The National Athletic Trainers’ Association
+National Athletic Trainers’ Association

-The American Physical Therapy Association
+American Physical Therapy Association

-The APTA is a great option for exercise science students and professional degree holders interested in a career as a physical therapist.
-The American Physical Therapy Association has nearly 100,000 members, including physical therapists, assistants, and students.
-The American Physical Therapy Association’s membership costs approximately $80 per year.
+The American Physical Therapy Association APTA is an excellent option for students and professional degree holders interested in a career as a physical therapist.
+It has nearly 100,000 members, including physical therapists, exercise physiologists, physical therapist assistants, and students.

-The National Academy of Kinesiology (NAK)
+National Academy of Kinesiology (NAK)

-Established as an affiliate of the AKA, the National Academy of Kinesiology is recognized as an honorary organization of those individuals and professionals who have made significant contributions to areas of physical education and kinesiology.
-Members work to promote education opportunities to the science of physical activity and human movement.
-In nearly 100 years, the National Academy of Kinesiology has had more than 475 members, with more than 130 members currently active.
+Established as an affiliate of the AKA, NAK is an honorary organization of those who have made significant contributions to areas of physical education and kinesiology.
+Members work to promote educational opportunities in the science of physical activity and human movement.
+In addition, the NAK has over 500 members.

 Related: